minerva-ds/diabetes-risk-identification-and-prediction/README.md

 ## Modeling and Evaluation
 ### Baseline Models
 Logistic regression provided a good baseline with an AUC of 0.8124.
 To explore how model choice would impact prediction, I tested a diverse set of more complex and well-regarded models.
-These included Random Forest for decision trees, XGBoost and CatBoost for boosting, and RBF, SGD, and TabNet for deep learning.
+These included Random Forest for decision trees, XGBoost and CatBoost for boosting, and MLP, SGD, and TabNet for deep learning.
 The best-performing baseline models were then selected for hyperparameter tuning.

 <img src="images/baseline_models.png" alt="Baseline Models">